Diabetes Mellitus

 Injection of insulin

 Injection of insulin is a way similar to the normal secretion of insulin to manage glucose.
-This treatment is applied to type 1 patients and some of the type 2 patients whose glucose level cannot be managed after application of oral hypoglycemic.
+This treatment is applied to type 1 patients and type 2 patients whose glucose level cannot be managed after application of oral anti-diabetic drugs and pregnant diabetic patients.

-Injection of insulin can be classified into 5 duration of action of insulin, it would be rapid acting, short acting, intermediate acting, long acting and pre-mix insulin.
-The doctors will generally decide the type, dose of insulin and the frequency of injection required and the injection can be done by the patients themselves after training.
+Insulin injections can be classified into 5 different types according to the onset and length of action, including rapid-acting, short-acting, intermediate-acting, long-acting and pre-mixed combination insulin.
+The doctors will generally decide the type, dose, and the frequency of injection required.
+Insulin injection can be done by the patients themselves after training by healthcare professionals.

 Incretins Mimetic